kaliRegenold/SeniorDesign/DesignDoc/source/prototypes.rst

     - Read RMC rules and understand the challenge
     - Take apart the brain box and note what hardware we have to work with
     - Read old documentation
-    - Access and read Moonrocker's repository
+    - Access and read Moonrockers' repository
     - Research ROS

 Deliverable
 ~~~~~~~~~~~
 Knowledge

-Results of testing
+Results of Testing
 ~~~~~~~~~~~~~~~~~~
 N/A